 Yes, I prefer to soak mung beans overnight before cooking the next day.
 Like with most dried beans or legumes, it really helps the cooking process if they are soaked.

-Pick mung beans over (i.e., remove and discard any foreign objects, like rocks, and any imperfect beans).
+Pick mung beans over (that is, remove and discard any foreign objects, like rocks, and any imperfect beans).

-To prepare mung beans for use, rinse under fresh, cold water, place in a large bowl, cover with cold water (about 2 to 3 times the volume of mung beans) and soak overnight.
+To prepare mung beans for use, rinse under fresh, cold water, place in a large bowl, cover with cold water (about 2 to 3 times the volume of mung beans), cover and place in the refrigerator to soak overnight.

 The next day, drain water, rinse again with fresh, cold water and proceed with the recipe.
 The mung beans will plump up a little after soaking.